 When I think of weddings, I think of the beauty of two people sharing their lives with each other and uniting with a new purpose.
 Similarly, incorporating D.I.Y. décor by using recycled materials or looking to your backyard for natural materials is a way of giving everyday items a new purpose!
 Not confident in your own D.I.Y. abilities?
 Buying lightly used décor through The Wedding Flea Market and shopping at second-hand stores to find one-of-a-kind vintage pieces are other great options!
 From making your own center pieces to buying from local small businesses, there are many D.I.Y. options to help you reduce your carbon footprint and make fun memories with family and friends who help along the way, all while giving your wedding day a unique personal touch!

-— Ashley Dean, Associate Director of Human Resources
+— Ashley Dean, Chief of Staff